ManuRosales/manurosales.github.io/index.markdown

 - Since 2020 he has been conducting the project <span class="bold">"Delving into South American Folk Music"</span> in cooperation with Klangfolk e.V., a Tübingen based cultural associacion, in which he shares different aspects of South American music.
+bio-mobile-text:
+- With a contemporary view over songwriting, <span class="bold">Manu Rosales</span>
+  creates an eclectic universe of sounds.
+His guitar evokes different roots of the world, from the folklore of Argentina, passing through the Andes and Brazil and reaching the Northwest of Africa.
 images:
 - "/uploads/manu-rosales-1.png"
 - "/uploads/manu-rosales-2.png"